-Did you just waste those 6 months planning so you could scroll through instagram at Pirates of the Carribean?
+Did you just waste those 6 months planning so you could scroll through instagram on Pirates of the Carribean?
 NO!

 Of all the tips, this is probably our most important Disney vacation tip.
 In our 10 Ways to Unplug at Disney post we break down a few things you can do to separate yourself from your phone, laptop, and all those apps.
 You should BE IN THE MOMENT.
 Unless you’re used to meditating this will feel weird to you.
 Try it.
 Disney has so much to notice, you should turn off the phone and notice it!
 Did you know Main Street smells like cookies?
 And the Beach Club smells like aloe?
 Did you notice the graves at the Haunted Mansion come to life?
 Did you see all the hidden mickeys in the Gran Fiesta Boat Tour with the Tree Caballeros at Epcot/ Mexico.
 Could you tell that the screams coming from Tower of Terror are pre-recorded to go off every time the tower drops?
 Promise yourself that on this vacation you will just take everything in, you will spend time with your fellow travelers whether they be friends or family and you’ll devote 100 % of your attention to this vacation, to relaxing, to just being.
 You deserve it.